alphagov/govuk-design-system/src/components/button/index.md

 Avoid using multiple default buttons on a single page.
 Having more than one main call to action reduces their impact, and makes it harder for users to know what to do next.

-{{ example({group: "components", item: "button", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second"}) }}
+{{ example({group: "components", item: "button", example: "default", html: true, nunjucks: true, rails: true, open: false, titleSuffix: "second"}) }}

 ### Start buttons